 It seems obligatory when discussing Shakespeare’s late romance Cymbeline to begin with Samuel Johnson’s dismissal of it:

 This play has many just sentiments, some natural dialogues, and some pleasing scenes, but they are obtained at the expense of much incongruity.
 To remark the folly of the fiction, the absurdity of the conduct, the confusion of the names and manners of different times, and the impossibility of the events in any system of life, were to waste criticism upon unresisting imbecility, upon faults too evident for detection, and too gross for aggravation.

 That is true to a point, but it does fully not account for the play’s many moments of memorable poetry (not necessarily “natural,” pace the neoclassical critic) and genuine pathos, nor for the amusingly farcical effect of what I can only assume is its deliberate absurdity.

 Even leaving aside Imogen, though, there is remarkable poetry throughout Cymbeline, poetry that has resonated in subsequent English literature.
-In the scene where Iachimo, having hidden himself in a trunk, emerges to spy upon Imogen’s bedchamber and upon her person, the farce blends with menace via the allusion to the myth of Tereus and Philomela, an intertext that joins Ovid’s Metamorphoses to Eliot’s Waste Land across the body of this play.
+In the scene where Iachimo, having hidden himself in a trunk, emerges to spy upon Imogen’s bedchamber and upon her person, the farce blends with menace via an allusion to the myth of Tereus and Philomela, an intertext that joins Ovid’s Metamorphoses to Eliot’s Waste Land across the body of this play.
 As Iachimo slips off her bracelet to show to Posthumus later, he narrates to himself:

 ‘Tis mine; and this will witness outwardly,